jedawson04/Applied-Machine-Learning-Homeworks/hw1/hw1-README.md

 I_{Hmnist1000}=[0.75,0.78],
 $$

-and our 3 Euclidian distance intervals:
+and our 3 Euclidian distance intervals,

 $$
 I_{Epenguins}=[0.73,0.90]